repath-project/repath-website/docs/get-started/interactive-shell.md

 ## Examples

-Lets define a `kitty` function that fetches a random cat image from [the cat api](https://thecatapi.com/) and creates an image element.
+Let's define a `kitty` function that fetches a random cat image from [the cat api](https://thecatapi.com/) and creates an image element.

 ```clojure { .yaml .copy }